eshikashetty88-creator/ai-quiz-generator/README.md

 # AI Educational Content Generator

 ## Overview
-This project builds an AI-powered tutor that generates:
+This project builds an AI and plants tutor that generates:
-- Quizzes
+- Quizzes(mcq)
 - Flashcards
-- Audio summaries
+- Audio summaries(in progress)

 from educational content like text and PDFs.

 ## Track
 Track A – Essential
-# 📘 AI Quiz Generator
+# 📘 AI mcq-Quiz Generator

 ## 📌 Project Description
-This project is an AI-powered quiz generator that converts study material into questions automatically.
+This project is an AI-powered mcq-quiz generator that converts study material into questions automatically.
 It helps students learn faster using interactive quizzes and smart content generation.

 ## Week 1 Goal
 - Input text
-- Generate quiz automatically
+- Generate mcq-quiz automatically
 ## ▶️ How to Run the Project

-Follow these steps to run the AI Quiz Generator:
+Follow these steps to run the AI mcq-Quiz Generator:

 ### 1️⃣ Clone the Repository
 ```bash